phzwart/certifai/reports/evaluation.md

 1. [karpathy/micrograd](https://github.com/karpathy/micrograd)
 2. [pallets/click](https://github.com/pallets/click)

-All commands were executed from the project root using the `cctbx` conda environment.
+All commands were executed from the project root using the `ssbc` conda environment.
 Metrics were collected via `python -m certifai.cli report --format json ...` with `PYTHONPATH` set to the local checkout.

 ## Repository Metrics